If you’re a Peterborough business in need of support, please get in touch with Opportunity Peterborough directly.

 Requirements: Designate affected employees as ‘furloughed workers,’ and notify your employees of this change – changing the status of employees remains subject to existing employment law and, depending on the employment contract, may be subject to negotiation HMRC.

-How to apply: Apply through the new portal to submit information about furloughed employees and their earnings.
+How to apply: Apply through the portal to submit information about furloughed employees and their earnings.
+31 July is the last day that you can submit claims for periods ending on or before 30 June.